-The June edition of the Thaidene Nëné newsletter is off to the printers!
+The November 2021 edition of the Thaidene Nëné newsletter is off to the printers!

 If you have suggestions for the newsletter or for Thaidene Nëné communications and/or operations, please let us know.
 Our door is always open.